 The "income gap"

 Group long-term disability insurance (GLTD) offered through your company can be a valuable employee benefit.
 Many employees have come to expect their company to offer GLTD, and it is important to meet their expectations.
-In fact, 85 percent of workers with disability coverage obtained some or all of it through work, according to LIMRA’s 2011 Insurance Barometer Study.
+Indeed, the Insurance Information Institute suggests that more than half of large and mid-sized companies offer such benefits to their workers.

 But a GLTD policy usually comes with limitations.
 For example, the plan may only cover 60 percent of an employee’s base salary (bonuses and commissions are often excluded), have monthly caps, and the benefits paid may be subject to income tax.
 These factors all contribute to what is called the income gap -- the difference between an employee’s pre-disability income and his or her net GLTD benefits.